XarrrdaS/React-moviesANDseries-search-engine/README.md

 It has a drop-down category menu that is responsible for the sorting movies/series by category, if you click on a specific category it will display the best-rated movies/series in that category, search engine locks itself and every letter entered in the search field will display only movies/series in that category.<br>
 Obviously, app has searching engine for a movie or series by name, if a category is not selected, it will display the most relevant movies/series for what you entered in the search box. <br>
 The home page displays the best-rated movies/series.<br>
-Additionally, it has the function of clicking on a specific movie/series to display more data about it.
+Additionally, it has the function of clicking on a specific movie/series to display more data about it.<br>
+The app includes some animations.
 <br><br>
 ![Alt text](/screenshots/screenshot.png?raw=true "Optional Title") For example, this is a screenshot of the application after pressing the button responsible for displaying TV series.